 Copyright Assignment Language

-Copyright law is odd for a number of reasons.
+Copyright law is odd for several reasons.
 One of these reasons is copyright automatically vests in the person creating the “work.”
 Various aspects of a website are considered works for the purpose of copyright law.
-Practically speaking, this means that the designer of a website automatically owns the copyright to much of the site.
+Practically speaking, this means that web designers automatically own the copyright to much of their work.

-This fact can be used to leverage payment from your clients.
+You can use this fact to leverage payment from your clients.

-A properly worded web design contract should contain a clause indicating copyright to the final design will only occur upon final payment being made by the client.
+A properly worded web design contract should contain a clause indicating copyright to the final design will only occur upon the client making the final payment.
 In this day and age, most clients are aware they need to obtain the copyright from their designers, so the inclusion of such language acts as an excellent motivator and should serve to get you paid.
 If the client still does not pay you, then file takedown notices with the DMCA agent of their host.

-If you are having problems getting paid for your web design work, you have nobody to blame but yourself.
+If you are having problems getting clients to pay you, you have nobody to blame but yourself.
 A properly written contract should eliminate the vast majority of payment problems.
-Contact me to learn more about obtaining a properly constructed web design contact or to have your current agreement reviewed.
+Contact me to learn more about obtaining a properly constructed web design contact.

 Richard A. Chapo, Esq.